Is Being a Lawyer Worth it? 5 Things to Consider About 'America's Unhappiest Job'

 Learn more about your other options in our article, “6 Overlooked Legal Careers to Consider When You Don’t Want to Become a Lawyer.”

 * BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
 Employment conditions in your area may vary.